Why should I care about heart attacks and cardiac arrest?

 The cause of a heart attack (or myocardial infarction) is pretty easy to understand.
 It's essentially a plumbing problem.
 The heart is a pump that circulates the blood throughout your body.
 But like all pumps, it needs an energy supply to work -- in this case, a flow of blood with oxygen and nutrients.

-Sometimes the arteries that feed the heart -- called the coronary arteries -- get clogged with a combination of fats, clotted blood, and other nasty stuff.
+Sometimes the arteries that feed the heart muscle -- called the coronary arteries -- get clogged with a combination of fats, clotted blood, and other nasty stuff.
 If a blood clot suddenly blocks a clogged artery, the heart stops getting the fuel it needs, the cells start starving and dying, and the pump can stop working.

 Cardiac arrest is different.
 While a heart attack is a plumbing problem, cardiac arrest is electrical.
 Your heart is triggered to beat with regular electrical impulses.
 But if these electrical impulses become erratic -- causing an irregular heartbeat called an arrhythmia -- the pump may not work.
 When you see heroic TV doctors shouting "Clear!" and shocking a flat-lining patient with paddles, they're dealing with cardiac arrest.
 They're trying to electrically jolt the heart back into the correct rhythm.
 When it's fatal, cardiac arrest is known as "sudden cardiac death."